-7. iTunes will start to restore the last backup on your iPhone.
+7. iTunes will start to restore the last backup.

 Solution 5: Factory Reset your iPhone

-If none of the above-mentioned solutions work, it’s better to reset your iPhone to factory defaults to remove everything that is causing your iPhone crash.
-Before going through the following steps, make sure you have made a backup of all your important files because this will remove each and everything from your iPhone.
+If none of the above-mentioned solutions works, it’s better to reset your iPhone to factory defaults to remove everything that is causing your iPhone to crash.
+Before going through the following steps, make sure you have made a backup of all your important files because this will remove everything from your iPhone.

-1. Go to the “Settings” app on your iPhone by tapping the Settings icon.
+1. Go to the “Settings” app by tapping the Settings icon.

 2. Tap on General in the Settings app.